 In practical terms, a solar panel system with a total rated capacity of 5kW (kilowatts) could be made up of either 20 250-Watt panels or 16 300-Watt panels.
 Both systems will generate the same amount of power in the same geographic location.
 Though a 5kW system may produce 6,000 kilowatt-hours (kWh) of electricity every year in Boston, that same system will produce 8,000 kWh yearly in Los Angeles because of the amount of sun each location gets each year.

 The effect materials have on output

 Solar panels can be made from either monocrystalline or polycrystalline cells – monocrystalline cells are more efficient and able to generate more electricity than polycrystalline cells, while polycrystalline solar panels are much more affordable.
 NREL also has a team of researchers working to improve solar cell technology to increase efficiency and lower manufacturing costs.

 The electricity generated by a solar PV system is governed by its rated power output, but it’s also dependent on other factors such as panel efficiency and temperature sensitivity, as well as the degree of shading that the system experiences and the tilt angle and azimuth of the roof on which it’s installed.
 As a general rule of thumb, it makes prudent financial sense to install a solar system with as much power output as you can afford (or that your roof will accommodate).
 That will ensure you maximize your savings and speed up the payback period of your solar energy system.

-For any homeowner in the early stage of shopping for solar that would just like to get a ballpark estimate for an installation, try our Solar Calculator that offers up front cost and long term savings estimates based on your location and roof type.
-For those looking to get quotes from local contractors today, check out our quote comparison platform.
+If you’re in the early stage of shopping for solar and would just like a ballpark estimate for an installation, try our Solar Calculator, which offers upfront cost and long-term savings estimates based on your location and roof type.
+For those looking to get and compare quotes from local contractors today, check out the EnergySage Marketplace.